 Both professional athletes and year 12 students make sacrifices with time, needing to prioritise.
 Looking after your body is essential for a student like it is an elite athlete.
 You need to get your body through each week in the best condition it can be, with the stamina to still peak at your best when finals and exam time arrives.

-My first one is getting enough good quality sleep.
-I believe if you get enough sleep you will make better food choices, retain knowledge, be more likely to exercise and be positive about things.
+My first tip is getting enough good quality sleep.
+I believe if you get a good nights sleep you will make better food choices (as you wont be looking for quick energy), retain knowledge, be more likely to exercise and be positive about things.
+Sleep is important for physical and mental health.
 When tired quick pick me ups like sugary foods and caffeine are often the go to.
-If this is regular it isn’t going to be the best way to fuel your body. x
+If this is regular it isn’t going to be the best way to fuel your body.

-We know athlete’s do not concentrate as well when dehydrated and students are likely to be the same.
-Check your urine, it should be the colour of straw.
+We know athlete’s do not perform well when dehydrated and one reason is concentration is reduced and students are likely to be the same.
+Check your urine, it should be pale similar to the colour of straw as one indicator that you are well hydrated.
+Also listen to your body, if you are thirsty grab some water, don't ignore it.

 Fuel yourself in the morning.
 When you are ‘hangry’ it is hard to concentrate.
 It also allows for nourishing food rather than snack foods mid morning because you are staring.
 Include protein to aid with cell repair and brain function producing neurotransmitters important for memory and carbohydrate for energy e.g. cereal with milk and yoghurt, egg or peanut butter on toast, handful of nuts and a piece of fruit, banana smoothie.

-Include 2 pieces of fruit a day for vitamin C, this helps boost the immune system.
-Foods containing zinc are also important, such as wholegrain cereals, legumes, nuts and meat or seafood.
-To help your immune system, eat well, sleep enough and keep physically active.
-As the year goes on for athletes and student’s you get fatigued.
-It is your aim to be at your best by the end of the year not run down.
+Include 2 pieces of fruit a day for vitamin C, this helps support the immune system.
+Foods containing zinc are also important for fighting infection; such as wholegrain cereals, legumes, nuts, meat and seafood.
+To help your immune system, eat well, sleep well and keep physically active.
+As the year goes on for athletes and student’s you can become fatigued.
+It is your aim to be at your best by the end of the year not run down and out of fuel.

 5. Keep iron sources up.

 Athlete’s have coaches and students have teachers.
 Athlete's attend training and students classes.
 Athlete's eat to perform at their best and student's can too, why wouldn't we all want to, 'Eat Like An Athlete' to perform at our best!
 My new (and first) book, is titled Eat Like An Athlete.
-You can grab a copy online,in book stores or in Target.
+You can grab a copy online, or in book stores

 Good luck to everyone and nourish your body with sleep, rest, kindness and optimal nutrition.
 It is the key to your performance.